 5. Flexibility and Extensibility

 Users have varied needs for the robots.
 Even for the very basic application of video chatting, the elderly may be more familiar with and prefer Skype, Zoom, or others.
-Therefore, it is important that the robots are extensible and customisable to be tailored withvarious features and functionality.
+Therefore, it is important that the robots are extensible and customisable to be tailored with various features and functionality.

 4.2 Requirements and Specifications